 What Is an Oil Diffuser?

 To put it simply, an oil diffuser is a device that breaks essential oils down into smaller molecules, dispersing them into the air for a pleasant or calming effect—depending on the oil that's been put into the diffuser.
 Different essential oils have different claims—for example, lavender is meant to support sleep.
 The diffuser's job is to evenly disperse the particles at a comfortable concentration that's easy to breathe and doesn't overbear the room.

-Plain and simple, a diffuser is used to fill the air in a room with tiny, breathable particles of beneficial essential oils—giving the room a calmer, more pleasant-smelling ambience.
+Plain and simple, a diffuser is used to fill the air in a room with tiny, breathable particles of beneficial essential oils—giving the room a calmer, more pleasant-smelling ambiance.
 “It's well known that scent is associated strongly with memory,” says Benjamin.
 “When I diffuse lemongrass oil it reminds me of Thailand, my happy place, and I instantly feel a vacation-level chill come over me.
 Oils just set a tone for your space and the activity you're performing that day.”

 Types of Oil Diffusers

 There are four main types of oil diffusers on the market right now.
-Choose your diffuser based on the intensity of the effect desired, and of course, the limitations of your space.
+You can choose your diffuser based on the intensity of the effect desired, and of course, the limitations of your space.

 - Nebulizing Diffusers: These diffusers work by using pressurized air to diffuse a mist of oil.
 A vacuum pulls oil to the surface of a distribution tube resulting in a burst of aroma into the air.
 Nebulizing diffusers don’t require water or heat, which makes them a low-maintenance choice.
 These are plastic-free for the eco-conscious user.

 - Ultrasonic or Humidifying Diffusers: Ultrasonic vibrations break up oil molecules to create a fine mist.
-You will need to dilute the essential oil with water in order for the diffuser’s electronic frequencies to release the oil into a mist.
+You will need to dilute the essential oil with water for the diffuser’s electronic frequencies to release the oil into a mist.
 Ultrasonic diffusers work like cold humidifiers, which makes them a great choice if you want to add moisture to the air, especially during cold season.
 The plastic ultrasonic parts require cleaning as oils can be corrosive to plastic.